 Additionally, she has advised clients in the computer industry and various manufacturing and service fields on trademark, copyright and antitrust issues, including issues relating to domain name use on the Internet.
 She has handled cases for major franchisers in the automotive service and home health care industries as well as state and federal antitrust actions against Microsoft, Levi Strauss & Co. and many television and movie studios.
 Recently, Jessica has had primary responsibility for large consumer class actions settlements arising from antitrust litigation against Microsoft.

 Before joining Orrick, Jessica was a shareholder at Heller Ehrman LLP.
 She was Managing Partner of that firm from 1992 to 1995 and Chair of the Promotion Evaluation Committee from 2001 to 2007.

-Jorge represents technology companies, digital asset trading platforms, financial institutions, and individuals, in a variety of regulatory, compliance, and litigation matters.
-His work includes representing clients in enforcement and litigation matters before the Securities and Exchange Commission, Department of Justice, Commodity Futures Trading Commission, and Chicago Mercantile Exchange.
-He also counsels blockchain and cryptocurrency clients on the application of federal and state securities, commodities, and money transmission laws.
+Jorge represents financial institutions, technology companies, digital asset trading platforms and individuals in a variety of regulatory, compliance and litigation matters.
+His work includes representing clients in enforcement and litigation matters before the Securities and Exchange Commission, Department of Justice, Commodity Futures Trading Commission and Chicago Mercantile Exchange.
+He also counsels blockchain and cryptocurrency clients on the application of federal and state securities, commodities and money transmission laws.